ASquaredM/Interactive-Scene/README.md

 ![Alt Text](res/imgs/ScreenShot_3.png)

-A soceer ball
+A soccer ball

 ![Alt Text](res/imgs/ScreenShot_4.png)

-An Eagle (Actually a falcon but we didn't have time to get an actual eagle and we wanted an eagle to fly over the robot after the shot)
+An Eagle (Actually a falcon, but we didn't have time to get an actual eagle and we wanted an eagle to fly over the robot after the shot)

 ![Alt Text](res/imgs/ScreenShot_5.png)